Qawsun: Senior emir of an-Nasir Muhammad

 In the course of his leather goods trade, Qawsun encountered one of an-Nasir Muhammad's imperial horse groomers, which ultimately led to an unplanned encounter with an-Nasir Muhammad.
 The latter was impressed by Qawsun's physical appearance (Qawsun was described as tall, handsome and youthful by Mamluk-era sources) and inquired about him.
 After Qawsun informed an-Nasir Muhammad that he was only in Egypt for travel, an-Nasir Muhammad insisted that he remain and enter his service, offering to invite Qawsun's family to immigrate to Egypt.
 Qawsun agreed and sold himself to an-Nasir Muhammad, thus becoming a mamluk.
 The latter act was key to entry into the Mamluk hierarchy and to develop good standing with the Mamluk elite.
 Qawsun was made part of the sultan's saqut (royal cup-bearers) and his 40-strong khassakiya (personal retinue), whose members held prominent positions in the sultanate.
 By 1323, he had grown powerful enough to have the naqib al-jaysh, Emir Sunqur al-Sa'di, exiled to Tripoli because he angered Qawsun.

-Qawsun's adulthood, his bypassing of the rigorous mamluk training and education process and his lack of military service was an exception to the standard practice of mamluk promotion set by earlier Mamluk sultans.
+Qawsun's adulthood, his bypassing of the rigorous mamluk training and education process and his lack of military service were an exception to the standard practice of mamluk promotion set by earlier Mamluk sultans.
 Responsibility for Qawsun's military training was handed to an-Nasir Muhammad's favorite emir at the time, Baktamur as-Saqi.
 In relatively quick succession, Qawsun was promoted to the rank of amir ashara, amir arba'in and in May 1326 the highest rank of amir mi'a muqaddam alf.
 The latter rank was held by 24 select emirs in the sultanate.
 Concurrent with his promotion, Qawsun was transferred the iqta (fief) of Emir Taynal, which, unprecedentedly was added to his older iqta.
 That year, an-Nasir Muhammad also gave Qawsun his daughter's hand in marriage, while an-Nasir Muhammad married Qawsun's sister.
 Qawsun often boasted of his circumstances, stating I was bought by the sultan and became one of those closest to him; he made me amir, awarded me commander of one thousand and gave me the hand of his daughter, while others went from the traders directly to the military schools.